| Newbies Guide | Technical Resources

 Lift Kits | Gallery | Links

-The Lada Niva is relatively easy to lift, and while you can get Niva lift kits off-the-shelf (in non-English speaking countries at least), Niva lifts can be easily done a number of Do-It-Yourself ways.
+The Lada Niva is relatively easy to lift, and while you can get Niva lift kits off-the-shelf nowadays, Niva lifts can also be easily done a number of Do-It-Yourself ways.

-Below are details for the four main methods, but bear in mind this amusingly translated piece of Russian advice on lifting Nivas, "free cheese it does not occur, any elevator kills suspension"; ie lifting will lead to some compromises.
-And don't forget to check out the warnings at the bottom of the page.
+Below are details for the four main Niva lift methods, but bear in mind this amusingly translated piece of Russian advice on lifting Nivas — "free cheese it does not occur, any elevator kills suspension"; ie lifting will lead to some compromises.
+Suspension and drive-train parts will wear out quicker because there is greater stresses on them, and any vehicle that is lifted will not handle on the road as well as before because you've increased the centre of gravity, also in the case of the Niva you may introduce bump-steer.
+And don't forget to check out the specific warnings at the bottom of the page.

-Note: For those from sensible metric countries 1 inch or 1" equals about 25mm (25.4 to be more exact).
+Note: For those from sensible metric countries 1 inch or 1" equals about 25mm (25.4 to be more exact), so a 2" lift is refered to as a 50mm lift..

-Also note: I can't vouch for any of the suppliers listed below as I have not dealt with them personally.
+Also note: I can't vouch for any of the suppliers listed below as I have not dealt with them personally (but I welcome your feedback about any Niva parts suppliers).

 << Back to Baxter's Temple of Niva main page